Last time we heard all about why Melody Sung wanted to become a SEND teacher. Here, she answers questions sent in by readers. She’s a brave one!

-Wow this one is tricky.
+Wow, this one is tricky.
 I suppose all of the ‘nice human traits’ you would like to have in yourself really.
 Empathy, passion, being open-minded, caring, patient, trustworthy, positive, reflective, kind, happy, resilient, fun…

 SEND teachers face many other challenges and they can be more trying on the innate qualities of your character.
 SEN Teachers face challenges to their emotional resilience, they need to manage their own emotional wellbeing as well as that of their team, their pupils and pupils’ families.

-Not only do they need to be emotionally resilient, they need to be strong, passionate and focused.
-They need to deal with feelings of guilt; thinking they haven’t done enough to support a child, feeling the pressures of expectations and policies and balancing what they’d want to do to help a child and their families, alongside the realities/restrictions/limitations/processes of ‘the system’.
+Not only do they need to be emotionally resilient, but they also need to be strong, passionate and focused.
+They need to be able to deal with feelings of guilt; thinking they haven’t done enough to support a child, feeling the pressures of expectations and policies and balancing what they’d want to do to help a child and their families, alongside the realities/restrictions/limitations/processes of ‘the system’.
 Oh, and planning, teaching, marking, assessing, evaluating targets, setting new targets, liaising with external agencies and attempting to have a work-life balance too.